 Wind energy is completely green and produces no greenhouse gases.
 Still, there are some concerns regarding the construction and operation of wind turbines.
 For instance, noise that produces lades or wind turbines that destroy scenic landscapes.
 More importantly, birds and bats have died as a result of wind farms.

 However, critics have taken its hold with the National Air Traffic Controllers Association claiming the turbines would create a protentional danger for the airplanes.
-Even the fishing community have stated that wind turbines will disrupt the aquatic life by facing the towers in the sea bed.
+Even the fishing community has stated that wind turbines will disrupt aquatic life by facing the towers in the sea bed.

 Engineers have altered the design of the blades to minimize noise and make them more visible to birds.
 Recently, Denmark successfully produced 216,000 kWh of energy in 24 hours.
 The offshore wind turbine used is almost 721 feet tall and each of its blades weighs 35 tons.

 According to Global Wind Energy Outlook, the wind energy sector employs 1.2 million people by 2020 and increase up to 1.7 million by 2030.
 In 1996, the global installed wind capacity was around 6,000 MW and it increased up to 282,430 MW in 2012.
 Hence, wind energy has a long way to go but when compared to fossil fuels and other non-renewable sources, it is still preserving the environment.